panique/huge/README.md

 http://stackoverflow.com/q/869092/1114320

 If you want to use local mail sending (which is NOT recommended) then please have a look into the file "how to setup mail in PHP.txt" in the "_install" folder.
-If you want to use SMTP mail sending, then get an SMTP accound (gmail.com for example) and put your login data into the config/email.php file.
+If you want to use SMTP mail sending, then get an SMTP account (gmail.com for example) and put your login data into the config/email.php file.
-There's already a demo account sheme in the config.
-To connect to a SMTP service you'll proably need PHP OpenSSL module, which is usually preinstalled on php/apache2.
+There's already a demo account scheme in the config.
+To connect to a SMTP service you'll probably need PHP OpenSSL module, which is usually preinstalled on php/apache2.
 If it's not activated, please do so by uncommenting this line `extension=php_openssl.dll` in your php.ini !

 *IN THE CODE*